Children’s rooms are by far the most fun to decorate – you can add as many fun details as you want without it being over the top.

 On the other side of the room is a cozy chair for reading and snuggling.
 The chair was a yard sale find and the hanging globes moved with him from the nursery.
 The watercolor pillow was another DIY project.
 And that huge antique toolbox is the perfect piece to hold picture books.

 The gallery wall was super fun to put together.
 The “Live in the Sunshine” and National Parks wooden signs were both painted by me.
 The photo canvas of the Blue Ridge Mountains is another DIY job.
-And the little square art is a free printable from Little Retreats matted with a piece of ‘wood’ scrapbook paper.
 I cut the blue arrow out of wood and painted it and the GO letters are from Michael’s.

 Source List and Budget